Seniors may need help talking with doctors

 Most seniors live with chronic health conditions.
 Clearly understanding the condition, treatment options, and side effects keeps them in better overall health.

-Key questions you can ask about current or future treatments are:
+Key questions you should ask about current or future treatments include:

 - What is or will be the added benefit of this?